 Among the largest attacks were those on Banner Health (3.6M records), Newkirk Products (3.4M records), 21st Century Oncology (2.2M records), and Valley Anesthesiology Consultants (0.88M records).

-Sophisticated attackers are now responsible for 31% of all major HIPAA data breaches reported this year, a 300% increase over the past three years, according to the report.
+The hippa compliance training is always recommended for any organization that requires it, regardless of size or annual budget.
+Everyone, from multibillion-dollar healthcare conglomerates to a country doctor with one administrative worker, must follow HIPAA training rules in order to protect patient data.
+However, even after all these measures, sophisticated attackers have now invaded that also.
+They are responsible for 31% of all major HIPAA data breaches reported this year, a 300% increase over the past three years, according to the report.
 Cybercriminals were responsible for 10% of all major data breaches in 2014 and 21% in 2015.

 Despite the rise in attacks, the number of records breached dropped to about 12,057,759.
 That said, so many millions of health records have been stolen that the value of individual records decreased this year, TrapX reported.